dadahcr2/reference/_pages/tips.md

 The boss is more difficult to beat but there are some things you can do:
 - Use your fastest vehicle and parts.
 - If it is a track you struggle with, it may be possible to change the track by selecting *settings*, *change language*, and choosing your *current language*.
-- If it is clear the boss is going to win, shut down the app and restart.
-This may give you a redo opportunity.
-[Do this at your own risk!]

 Complete the monthly season to obtain the legendary chest, and other rewards on-route.
 (I hear that it is better to start a new account at the beginning of the month as the season resets when reaching legendary level so it is possible to complete it twice in the first month.)